drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

 18. West, John B. "Thoughts on the pulmonary blood-gas barrier."
 American Journal of Physiology-Lung Cellular and Molecular Physiology 285.3 (2003): L501-L513.
+19. Feary, Johanna R., and Joanna Szram.
+"Occupational Hypersensitivity Pneumonitis: What Is the Evidence, When to Think of It, and What to Do."
+Clinical Pulmonary Medicine 23.1 (2016): 23-29.